-This Rule may apply to proposals affecting the offeree company's pension scheme(s), such as proposals involving the application of a pension scheme surplus, a material increase in the financial commitment of the offeree company in respect of its pension scheme(s) or a change to the constitution of the pension scheme(s).
+This Rule may apply to proposals affecting the offeree company's pension scheme arrangements, such as proposals involving the application of a pension fund surplus, a material increase in the financial commitment of the offeree company in respect of its pension scheme or a change to the constitution of the pension scheme.
 The Panel must be consulted in advance in relation to such proposals.

-8. Shares carrying more than 50% of the voting rights
+- 8. Redemption or purchase by an offeree company of its own securities See Rule 37.3. - 9.
+Shares carrying more than 50% of the voting rights